diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Backpressure**
 A situation where incoming message rate exceeds processing capacity, leading to latency and potential message loss.

+**Blue-Green Deployment**
+A deployment strategy where two identical production environments are maintained, with traffic switched from the blue environment to the green environment, enabling instant rollback if issues occur.

 **Backward Compatibility**
 When new code can read data written by old code, requiring new services to provide defaults for missing fields.